 By all counts, 2006 was a year of momentous transitions.
 Financially speaking, the long-stagnant economy experienced a turnaround, marked by the Dow's first leap over the 12,000 hurdle, not to mention the rush of hedge funds and private equities buying up publicly traded companies (case in point: Equity Properties, Hertz and Healthcare America).
 Companies, in turn, have an increased interest in going private because of all the regulatory scrutiny of late (think Sarbanes-Oxley and its call for more transparent corporate governance), and PR practitioners actively handled the fallout.
+Digital platforms skyrocketed to the forefront of everyone's mind, from CEOs and agency heads on down the chain of command.
+Online communities like Myspace.

 It’s The End Of The Year As We Know It, And The Industry Feels Fine